-Christopher Pix is a third six criminal law pupil barrister, based at 3PB’s Winchester and Bournemouth offices, who starts with chambers in April 2021.
-He is undertaking a criminal pupillage, having already appeared for both prosecution and defence in the Magistrates Court and Crown Court.
-His cases have covered a wide range of criminal offences, including drug offences, indecent exposure, assault, dangerous driving, burglary, public order offences, and offences under the Dangerous Dogs Act and the Firearms Act.
+Christopher Pix is a criminal law barrister based at 3PB’s Winchester and Bournemouth offices.
+His busy caseload has already covered a wide range of criminal offences, including drug offences, indecent exposure, assault, dangerous driving, burglary, public order offences, and offences under the Dangerous Dogs Act and the Firearms Act.

 Recent criminal law court work includes:

 - R v L : Assault occasioning actual bodily harm

 - R v Ks : Domestic assault where one of the complainants was a 13 year old